JeffersonLab/clara-docs/docs/clas/installation.md

 Download the following script:

-{% download file: install-claracre-clas, name: install-cre-class %}
+{% download file: install-claracre-clas.sh, name: install-claracre-clas %}

-Change permission of this file to be able to execute and
+Change permission of this file to make it executable and

 ```
-> ./install-claracre-clas
+> ./install-claracre-clas.sh
 ```

 ## CLARA Development Kit (CDK)